On this page

 Also, use discretion in reporting news that came to you from secondhand sources. (“Joe Schmoe heard that Wendy Wheaton will be moving to Florida in May.”)
 In such a case, you may want to contact the original source (or the alumni in question) to verify the news.
-Also, if you write about an illness, be sure to be sensitive on whether that person wants to share that information.
+Also, if you write about an illness, be sure to be sensitive to whether that person wants to share that information.

 Please wait until after the event has occurred.

 How do I submit a picture for the Class Notes section?

 Digital photos (preferred): To submit a digital photo, attach it to an email message addressed to email@example.com.
 Please note that for print reproduction of digital photographs, we need high-resolution files (a minimum of 300 pixels per inch or 300 dpi) in as large a format as possible.
 Photos that have a lower dpi are usually not acceptable.
 Digital photos should be saved in the JPEG format.

 Please do not take photos from Facebook—or any other social media channel—without the permission of those in the photo.
 Also, please note that photos that appear in social media often are not high enough in resolution for us to publish in the magazine.